 “You are not a wolf, and this is a land of wolves now.”

 Benicio Del Toro’s character of Alejandro functions as a time ticking bomb, which can go off anytime and bring an end to the mystery surrounding his character throughout the film.
 He is reticent, restrained in his expression and observes the ongoing investigation like an eagle.
-But who he is ?
-What he is doing in the team and what he has to do with the whole operation ?
+But who he is?
+What he is doing in the team and what he has to do with the whole operation?
 “Nothing will make sense to your American ears, and you will doubt everything we do,” the mysterious Alejandro tells Kate Macer.
-Emily Blunt brings perfect amount of confidence, puzzlement and vulnerability to her character that helps in fleshing out the character of Alejandro and Matt one notch up.
-Not knocking the fact that Josh Brolin and specially Benicio has given the performance to ponder on.
-When the credit rolls , it is Benicio’s character that you might dig further while on your way back home.
+Emily Blunt brings the perfect amount of confidence, puzzlement, and vulnerability to her character that helps in fleshing out the character of Alejandro and Matt one notch up.
+Not knocking the fact that Josh Brolin and especially Benicio has given the performance to ponder on.
+When the credit rolls, it is Benicio’s character that you might dig further while on your way back home.

-While the story on Mexican Drug cartel is not new to Hollywood, even the plot in itself is not ground breaking.
-Besides superlative performances and characterization, Direction, cinematography and music are solid pillars of the film that elevates the film many notches up.
-Expressionist cinematographer Roger Deakins has framed every single shot with artistic intensity that gives even more bleaker and pensive look to already layered script.
+While the story on Mexican Drug cartel is not new to Hollywood, even the plot in itself is not groundbreaking.
+Besides superlative performances and characterization, Direction, cinematography, and music are solid pillars of the film that elevates the film many notches up.
+Expressionist cinematographer Roger Deakins has framed every single shot with an artistic intensity that gives, even more, bleaker and pensive look to the already layered script.
 As much as cinematography infuses the mystery to every frame, it is Jóhann Jóhannsson’s jittery and ominous score that heightens eerie & queasy tone of the film.

 Sicario is a straight-forward Hollywood genre movie that adopts a simple plot but thanks to Villeneuve’s deft direction, sterling performances from the three leads, masterclass cinematography blend with nervy score makes this film immensely engaging and taut thriller, that creeps into the psyche of three singular characters, demanding the question if breaking the laws and selling out the moral values, is an answer to fight a war.